ecentral/ec-scripts-cli/README.md

 Start building modern front end projects in seconds.

+**⚠ THIS REPO IS DEPRECATED.
+Please use the multi-package repo at [ecentral-scripts](https://github.com/ecentral/ecentral-scripts). ⚠**

 ## Quick Overview

 eC Scripts CLI is a command-line tool that you can use to set up eC Scripts projects with only one command.